Cambridge United (Canada): Semi-professional team

 For 2025, they officially added a semi-professional team in the League1 Ontario pyramid, in both the men's and women's divisions, after having participated in the Reserve Divisions for a few years, joining the third tier League2 Ontario.
 The women's inaugural match resulted in a loss to Waterloo United in the League1 Cup, while the men defeated first tier side Alliance United FC 3–0 to advance to the second round.
-Their home opener occurred on April 27 against Waterloo United B. In their inaugural seasons, both the men's and women's earned promotion to the League1 Ontario Championship for 2026.
+Their home opener occurred on April 27 against Waterloo United B. In their inaugural seasons, both the men's and women's earned promotion to the League1 Ontario Championship for 2026, through the promotion playoffs.